Importance of Mobile Responsive Testing:

 #4) Responsinator: This comes as a paid version also where you can buy the sub-domain for your testing.
-By providing the URL of the website, this tool shows how the website will look like.
+By providing the URL of the website, this tool shows what the website will look like.

 Mobile responsive testing is very important to ensure that all the users get an optimal viewing experience on their devices, maybe a laptop, a desktop, a tablet, or a smartphone.

 As discussed earlier, only if the content appears good to a user, will be interested in going further, hence along with the other types of testing of functionality, security, stress, etc responsive testing is also very important and should not be taken lightly.